tourlane/dynalock/README.md

     $ gem install dynalock

-You need to create a table in dynamo db with "id" as a primary key, and "expires" as expires.
+You need to create a table in *DynamoDB* with "id" as a primary key, and "expires" as expires.
 The default table name is "locks"